rallyb13/lobby-game/README.md

 Then run it using:
 * npm start

+To deploy to haikuthunder.com/quid
+* make sure you have the Firebase CLI installed (npm install -g firebase-tools)
+* npm run deploy

 To deploy with FTP:
 * npm run build
 * move index.html, index.js, and images dir to server